-Warning: Resetting the power manager will permanently remove a RAM disk, if present, and all of its contents.
-You will also need to reset the date and time (using the Date & Time control panel).
+Warning: Resetting the power manager means you will also need to reset the date and time (using the Date & Time control panel).

 - 4. Replace battery transfer board. - 5.
 Replace logic board.

 The cursor does not move when you are using trackpad